mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 to the entire resource (dataset)**.
 The `annotation` element is the last element of the resource group (i.e., it appears right after `coverage`).

 - The *subject* of the semantic statement is the parent element of the annotation, the dataset.
-It must have an `id=" "` attribute.
+It must have an `id="` attribute.
 - Each annotation consists of a `propertyURI` element and `valueURI` element, which define an *object property* and the *object* (value), respectively.
 - `propertyURI` and `valueURI` elements
   - must have a `label` attribute that is suitable for application interfaces.